 Many majors require completion of a foreign language through the intermediate (2200) level.
-For example, all Bachelor of Arts (B.A.) degrees and all majors in the College of Arts and Sciences require completion of a modern or classical language through the 2000 level (2200 or equivalent course).
-The foreign language proficiency requirement may be satisfied through AP, IB, CLEP, Dual Enrollment, placement tests, or course completion at Florida State University.
-Students may gain up to 12 hours of college credit toward the foreign language requirement.
-To receive credit for a CLEP exam, students must take the test before they enroll in any college level course for the language.
+For example, all Bachelor of Arts (B.A.) degrees and all majors housed in the College of Arts and Sciences require completion of a modern or classical language through the 2000 level (2200 or equivalent course).
+This may require up to 12 hours spread out over 3 semesters if beginning in the first level of a language.
+However, it could be less for students who already have experience in a language or collegiate credit in a language.
+The foreign language proficiency requirement may be satisfied through AP, IB, CLEP, Dual Enrollment, placement tests, or course completion.
+Any student anticipating accelerated credit or transfer credit should check their incoming credit before beginning/continuing the sequence in the same language at FSU.